OnePlus to narrowly miss India smartphone sales target

 "In the initial two months, we weren't able to get stock, due to which we lost almost 6-8 weeks of sales," Vikas Agarwal, general manager of the company's India operations, told Reuters.

-The company, which sells premium phones at less than half the price of top-end handsets by Apple Inc and Samsung Electronics Co Ltd, launched OnePlus 2 in July and received 5 million registrations globally.
+The company, which sells premium phones at less than half the price of top-end handsets by Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS), launched OnePlus 2 in July and received 5 million registrations globally.

 But OnePlus' plans to start selling made-in-India phones by the end of this year will be pushed back slightly due to delays in receiving required certification.